 The segment financial information is found in the consolidated financial statements.
 For sales (from external customers) and income before tax, please refer to the consolidated statement of comprehensive income; for assets, please refer to the consolidated balance sheet.

 (II) Products and services information

-The Group's revenue from external customers were as follows:
+The Group's revenue from external customers please refer to Note 6 (17).